Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 6

 just a ride north of Morcourt.

-We passed thro' Mericourt and
+We passed thro' Weincourt and

-Bayonvillers and [Cros?] xxxxx
+Bayouvillers and Crossing xxxxx

-the main Warfusée Road to the
+the main Warfusee Road to the

-back leading thro' Forecourt to
+back leading thro' Morcourt to

 our position overlooking Proyart